Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Introduction

 \section{Introduction}

-This paper introduces several approaches to obtain approximate but accurate regularized solutions to large linear systems arising from large scale inverse problems, without having to load into memory the often very large original matrix used in the solution to the corresponding optimization problems.
-Typically, such as in the case of the Geotomography application which we mention here for illustration \cite{Simons.Loris.ea2011} (involving the reconstruction of seismic wave velocities in the Earth's interior with respect to an existing spherically symmetric model), the physics calls for a solution of a linear system $Ax = \bar{b}$ with $A \in \mathbb{R}^{m \times n}$ (often with $m \neq n$) and where instead of the true right hand side $\bar{b}$ we are given the noisy approximation $b = \bar{b} + \nu$ with $\nu$ being the unknown noise vector.
-The matrix $A$ can be very large and is likely to be ill-conditioned \cite{nolet08}.
-In order to obtain the solution given matrix $A$ and right hand side $b$ we often use some derivative of Tikhonov regularization \cite{Tikhonov63}:
+This paper describes practical approaches to obtain approximate but accurate regularized solutions to large linear systems arising from large scale inverse problems, without the need to load into memory the often very large original matrix used in the corresponding optimization problems.
+Typically, such as in the case of the seismic tomography application which we mention here for illustration \cite{Simons.Loris.ea2011} (involving the reconstruction of seismic wave velocities in the Earth's interior with respect to a given spherically symmetric model), the physics calls for a solution of a linear system $Ax = \bar{b}$ with matrix $A \in \mathbb{R}^{m \times n}$ (often with $m \neq n$).
+In practice, instead of the true right hand side $\bar{b}$, we are given the noisy right hand side $b = \bar{b} + \nu$, with $\nu$ being an unknown noise vector.
+The matrix $A$ can be very large and is likely to be ill-conditioned and exhibit fast nonlinear decay of singular values \cite{nolet08}.
+In order to obtain a solution given matrix $A$ and right hand side $b$, one often uses a derivative of Tikhonov regularization involving a regularization parameter $\lambda>0$ \cite{Tikhonov63}.
+In its classical form, this is simply the minimization problem: